The Vatican Experience

 *on rare occasions St Peter’s Basilica might be closed without prior notification.
 In this event, we will spend more time inside the Museum and Sistine Chapel.

-Meeting Place: at a central Location in Rome (full details Provided after booking)
+Meeting Place: at a central Location near Vatican City (full details provided after booking)

 **Vatican Museums are equipped with elevators for wheelchair access, but please be aware that elevators are not conveniently located on the group tour route.
 We encourage those with mobility problems to book a private tour, in order to allow the guide to adapt the pace to their specific needs.

-From April through September you can also visit the Vatican Museums and Sistine Chapel at night with our Tour of VATICAN AT NIGHT, available on Fridays.
-If you are seeking to book a Vatican tour running in the two three days, please check our LAST MINUTE DEALS.
+From April through September you can also visit the Vatican Museums and Sistine Chapel at night with our Vatican at Night Tour, available on Fridays.
+If you are seeking to book a Vatican tour running in the two three days, please check our Last minute deals.